SioKCronin/website/content/praxis.md

 a channel forged by centuries of tears</br>
 now carved by light</br>

-I sing to you oh fecund overflow</br>
+I sing to the fecund overflow</br>
 and my cells lose their meaning</br>
 and I am lost</br>
 and it is forever night and day at once</br>